sdargoeuves/ipf-siteSeparation/README.md

 # siteSeparation.py
-This script will allow you to use an external source to change the Site Separation of IP Fabric.
+This script will allow you to use an external source to change the Site Separation settings of IP Fabric.
 To do so, the script will use **Manual Site Separation**.
 *The option to generate rules based on hostname is also available*

 Since IP Fabric v4.3, the manual site separation is using **Device Attributes**.
 The script will update the relevant settings depending on your version.
->With IP Fabric >=4.3  only Manual Site Separation / Attribute update is available, rules creation will be added at a later stage.
+>With IP Fabric >=4.3, rules creation is still available, but not recommended.

 ## How to install